znjameswu/epgi/doc/design.md

         2. Otherwise this provides no synchronization.
 The thread can suspend and the lane marking can happen a year later.

 ## Decision
-Relaxed lane marking with no unmarking
+~~Relaxed lane marking with no unmarking~~

+Please see schedule algorithm document

 # Layout tree walk implementation